How to Analyze Survey Results

 A View is a snapshot of your data made up of any Filter, Compare, or Show rules that you apply to the survey results.
-With any professional plan, you can save views so that you can easily toggle back and forth between different views of your data at any time, without having to constantly recreate them.
+With any paid plan, you can save views so that you can easily toggle back and forth between different views of your data at any time, without having to constantly recreate them.

 Learn More: Views

-With any professional plan, you can download your results in a variety of formats.
+With any paid plan, you can download your results in a variety of formats.
 You can keep an offline copy of your survey results, send the exports to others, download individual responses for printing, or export your raw data for further analysis.

-Exports are available on all professional plans.
+Exports are available on paid plans.

 Summary data exports contain the response percentages, response counts, and open-ended responses (optional).
 The PDF, PPT, and Excel exports also include presentation-ready graphs and charts.